realadammatthew/humbleberger/src/copy/how-to-get-to-heaven.md

-# What Does It Mean to Go to Heaven?
+# What Does It Mean To Go To Heaven?

 ## The Messiah’s Victory Secures Our Eternal Home